Carapacik/swagger_parser/swagger_parser/README.md

   # Current available serializers are: json_serializable, freezed, dart_mappable.
   json_serializer: json_serializable

   # Optional (dart only).
+  # It is used if the value does not have the annotations 'required' and 'nullable'.
+  # If the value is 'true', then value be 'required', if the value is 'false', then 'nullable'.
+  required_by_default: true

+  # Optional (dart only).
 Set 'true' to generate root client
   # with interface and all clients instances.
   root_client: true